hedia-team/autobump-and-publish/README.md

 \* Steps require to setup `actions/checkout@v2` using own [PAT](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) in order to re-trigger workflows.
 If using the default `${{secrets.GITHUB_TOKEN}`, workflows will be omitted.

 The `package.json` version is always bumped accordingly to the latest published version on NPM, and for instance, it will auto-bump in the case of multiple PR's opened at the same time with the same version release type.

+## Considerations

+In order to keep the version properly updated, make sure to enable the "Require branches to be up to date before merging" rule on your GitHub `mater` branch.

 ### Example Workflow file